-We all have nights where falling asleep seems impossible.
+We all have nights where falling asleep, then staying asleep, seems impossible.
 These nights are usually followed by rough mornings and draining days, which can have a significant impact on our emotional and physical health.
-But if you have a positive sleep hygiene routine in place, the sleepless nights can be few and far between.
+But if you have a positive sleep hygiene practice in place, the sleepless nights can become few and far between.

-In this article, we’re going to share some crucial sleep hygiene tips to help you consistently sleep better so you can have fulfilling, productive days!
+This article explains exactly what the term, “sleep hygiene” entails as well as 9 crucial sleep hygiene tips to help you consistently sleep better so you can have more fulfilling, productive days!

 What is Sleep Hygiene?

 Your hygiene is your set of practices for preserving your health, like brushing your teeth or washing your hands frequently.
 Sleep hygiene covers your habits and practices before going to bed, including your sleeping environment and your personal habits.
-Both of these factors can impact the amount of sleep you get each night, which can then affect your health and well being.
+Both of these factors can impact the amount of sleep you get each night, which in turn affects your health and well being.

 How Much Sleep Should You Get?

 A big part of sleep hygiene is getting enough sleep every night.
 Here’s the National Sleep Foundation’s recommended amount of sleep needed for each age group:

 |Young Adult||18-25 years||7-9 hours|

 |Adult||26-64 years||7-9 hours|